 When evaluating which call center technology to use, be sure to consider factors like:

 - Ease and speed of installation and setup

 - Quality and level of customer support team (Onboarding assistance, dedicated customer success manager, on-demand or custom agent and manager training, support hours, available support channels

 - Compatible third-party integrations and APIs, alongside existing hardware compatibility

 - Maximum concurrent call volume, call limits, the minimum number of users required per plan

-- Which features are included in the plan you’re considering, and which ones must be added on for an extra fee
+- Which features are included in the plan you’re considering, and which are add-ons with extra fees

 Virtual Call Center Software FAQs

 Below, we’ve answered virtual call center software Frequently Asked Questions.